Logiqx/wst-results/docs/team/motions.md

 #### Switching on the Motions

-The team in the office will be responsible for switching on all of the Motions in the morning, just before the briefing at 9.30 am.
+The team on the beach will be responsible for switching on all of the Motions in the morning, shortly before the racing.

 - Whilst the Motion is off (i.e. LED not flashing) hold the button down for 3 seconds, then release it
   - Success: LED will flash 3 times